 How to remove tire marks

-It may take a bit of scrubbing and a second soaking to remove it all depending on how long you let the marks build up.
+It may take a bit of scrubbing and a second soaking to remove it all depending on how long you have let the marks build up.
 Another product that people have had success with is Goof Off.
 You can usually find it at your local home improvement centers or auto parts stores.
 Again, be careful with the scrubbing.